jia-hua-ren/pyweek-35-chinkaraoshiman/README.md

 Ah my friends, we are all the people from team chinkaraoshiman.
 We have made this game for everybody to play.
 We made this game in one week only (includes art and music!!!).
 This game is about being angry that you can not buy a goat and then you discover the horrors of animal cruelty on these poor goats.
 Please treat our animals nicely.

 ## Requirements
-**PLEASE USE PYGAME 2.3.0 OR ABOVE or else rect.scale will not work**
+**PLEASE USE PYGAME 2.3.0 OR ABOVE or else pygame.rect.scale will not work**

 Python3 and Pygame (we used Python3.11.2 and pygame 2.3.0).
 We also used sys and random but those are included in Python3.